 2. Repetitive Practice.
 Within class training time, students need to get sufficient opportunities to repeat techniques in order to develop muscle memory.
 This is why it’s important to curb the desire to discuss the performance of a technique at length in class, both as an instructor and as a student.
 While a student does need to understand the fundamentals of what they’re about to practice, an instructor that talks too much robs the student of valuable opportunities to develop muscle memory.
 An instructor also needs to let their students practice a technique enough times to get a feel for it before calling the class to order to introduce the next technique.
 Students, on the other hand, who like to discuss the technique during their practice time are also inhibiting their ability to develop muscle memory for the technique.
 It is also important to remember that repetitive practice ingrains a physical skill, whether you’re doing it right or wrong, so a student should always aim for perfect technique or as close to it as possible while practicing, even if it means doing the movements slower.

 3. Age.
 It is widely known that children, once they have reached a certain age of motor skill development, are able to learn new physical skills fairly quickly.
 This is true of the martial arts too, but due to some of the mental apsects of training like focus, control, comprehension of application, and memory, they don’t necessarily advance as quickly as adults.
-This is why a lot of dojos refrain from teaching children from too young an age.
+This is why a lot of dojos refrain from teaching more complicated martial arts techniques to children at too young an age.
 And while there are few studies examining the development of physical skills in older adults, from experience, I can say that it usually takes them longer to develop muscle memory, especially when the skill is entirely new to them.
 They have to reprogram their bodies and unconscious minds to do things, fighting ways of moving that have become ingrained over decades of life.

 4. Previous Physical Experience.
 I’ve always maintained that students who come into the martial arts with a previous background in dancing tend to learn martial arts more quickly.
 Dancing uses the body in a wide variety of ways and gets the person used to putting together strings of movement.
 Even though on the surface dancing seems completely different, it is actually very complementary to learning a martial art.
 Of course, there are other physical activities that share these qualities, but dancing stands out strongly in my mind.
 Conversely, if a person has previous experience in a different martial art, if there is a lot of cross-over, they may find the initial learning experience to be a little frustrating as their body has a tendency to do what it has already learned in a similar context.
 That being said, if one is patient enough to get past the early difficulties, a student with prior experience that is relevant to the art they’re currently studying may see an acceleration in their learning process.